Marcell Ozuna Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.89 team ERA that ranks eighth among all MLB pitching staffs.
+- The Brewers' 3.96 team ERA ranks 10th across all MLB pitching staffs.

-- In his most recent appearance on Saturday, the righty tossed six innings against the Atlanta Braves, allowing three earned runs while surrendering six hits.
+- In his most recent time out on Sunday against the Atlanta Braves, the righty tossed six innings, giving up one earned run while surrendering three hits.

-- In 13 games this season, the 30-year-old has a 3.86 ERA and 7 strikeouts per nine innings, while giving up a batting average of .291 to his opponents.
+- The 32-year-old has an ERA of 3.75, with 6.2 strikeouts per nine innings, in 10 games this season.
+Opponents have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.